supertwist/fundamentals/Andrew_AI-clone-notes.md

 - Week 05 Demonstration.mp4 = audio only
 - P1210614_Trim.mov = audio and video *Andrew sent me this a month ago or so when we first discussed.*

 We'll be working from sub-optimal source material.
+Typically a clone is made from a subject in a studio situation: well-lit, good audio, possibly green screen.
+We might be able to doctor the one video file I have of Andrew talking using Premiere to drop out the background, enhance the image and audio quality, and add pauses between sentences.